Drone use for safety professionals

 The potential physical security threat matrix for valuable property, infrastructure, assets, and events is growing in volume and complexity.
 It can easily take over a hundred and fifty officers to effectively safeguard a remote datacenter, and a vast network of stationary cameras.
-Adding more people and cameras has diminishing returns and adds a great deal of complexity to physical security operations between more people to manage and more static feeds to monitor.
+Adding more people and cameras to your department has diminishing returns and adds a great deal of complexity to physical security operations between more people to manage and more static feeds to monitor.
 Drones are a natural extension of the set of tools used by safety agencies.
 Questions abound regarding the effectiveness and safety of the use of drones due to evolving regulations by aviation administrations and concern regarding the potential additional risk to public safety due to drone crashes.

-Early use has shown that drones are a very effective and safe workforce multiplier.
+Early drone use by law enforcement has shown that drones are a very effective and safe workforce multiplier.
 While the early use of drones by safety applications has been very promising, the upfront investment and overall improvement in effectiveness has been challenged by some.
 Safety agencies as a practice remove risk from their operations by preparation.
 With today’s regulatory environment in the U.S., for example, this is a heavy burden.
 Officers must be pilots; these officer-pilots must be on-site.
 Additionally commanders and their leadership must also be on site to view the video in time to make life saving decisions.
 While the benefits of the video perspective of drones has been proven to increase safety, the current operational challenges make it a costly alternative.

-To unlock the benefits of drones, new technology is required to provide effectively ubiquitous access to the control of the drone and the video produced to it for the experts who need it.
+To unlock the benefits of safety and police drones, new technology is required to provide effectively ubiquitous access to the control of the drone and the video produced to it for the experts who need it.
 Also, the technology needs to be simplified and automated to enable more safety experts to become effective and safe operators of drones.
 The Cape Drone Telepresence and Data Management system has been proven to deliver these requirements.

-Aerial support greatly enhances the productivity and safety of public safety personnel for both routine patrols and incident response.
-Routine patrols with remote visualization from the command center efficiently identify suspect activity which can be used to precisely direct officers to investigate further.
+Drone Aerial support greatly enhances the productivity and safety of law enforcement personnel for both routine patrols and incident response.
+Routine police patrols with remote drone visualization from the command center efficiently identify suspect activity which can be used to precisely direct officers to investigate further.
 Drones have been used successfully as the first responder on the scene for incident response to provide the shift commanders with powerful visual intel that can reduce response time, increase public and officer safety, and ensure that the proper resources can have a aerial view of the scene.
 The efficiency enhancements realizable by incorporating drones as a force multiplier for police departments means that officers will have more time to spend serving their community.